SpikeInterface/spikeinterface/installation_tips/README.md

 Choosing the installer + an environment manager + a package installer is a nightmare for beginners.
 The main options are:
   * use "uv" : a new, fast and simple package manager.
 We recommend this for beginners on every os.
   * use "anaconda", which does everything.
-The most popular but theses days it is becoming a bad idea because : ultra slow by default and aggressive licensing by default (not always free anymore).
+Used to be very popular but theses days it is becoming a bad idea because : slow by default and aggressive licensing on the default channel (not always free anymore).
     You need to play with "community channels" to make it free again, which is too complicated for beginners.
     Do not go this way.
-  * use python from the system or python.org + venv + pip : good idea for linux users.
+  * use python from the system or python.org + venv + pip : good and simple idea for linux users.

 Here we propose a step by step recipe for beginers based on **"uv"**.
 We used to recommend installing with anaconda.
 It will be kept here for a while but we do not recommend it anymore.